 10 Things Parents Can Do This Fall to Boost Their Child’s Development

-In today’s post, we’re sharing 10 things that parents can do with their young children this fall—to bond with them and boost their development at the same time.
+Many families look forward to the natural beauty and fun activities associated with the fall season.
+In today’s post, you’ll find 10 things that families can do with their young children this fall to bond with them and boost development at the same time.
 These suggestions were adapted from the ASQ-3 Learning Activities and the ASQ:SE-2 Learning Activities.
-Share this article with parents of young children (especially #10, which includes a link to fill out an ASQ questionnaire for free!), and help them create some great learning experiences with their children in the weeks to come.
+Share this article with parents of young children, and help them create some great learning experiences with their children in the weeks to come!

 Bake pretzel letters together.
 As the sweltering summer gives way to cool fall breezes, baking edible letters with your child will fill your home with extra warmth and help them with motor, problem-solving, and early literacy skills.
 Wash your hands with your child first, and then cut pizza dough into strips (or make your own dough with a recipe like this one).
 Help your child form letters with the dough, and show them how to brush the letters with a beaten egg, sprinkle them with salt, and bake until golden brown.
 Review the sounds that each letter makes as you form the shapes.
 Eat up your ABCs together!
 (To help reinforce early math skills, you can also make pretzel numbers.)